codevonnie/fourthyearproject/README.md

-# Message Server - Api
+# Message Server - API

 ## Brief
 The following branch contains a Messaging Server, developed using NodeJs.
 It acts as the middle man between the Web App and the Mobile App.